Sir John Soane's Museum, No.14

 The freehold has since changed hands a number of times.
 Sir John Summerson applied to the Treasury for a grant to purchase it for the Museum in 1962 but his request was turned down.
 In 1996 the Sir John Soane's Museum Society purchased the freehold of the house with the help of the Heritage Lottery Fund and other major donors, notably the Rayne Foundation, the P.F.
 Charitable Trust, the Kirby Laing Foundation, the Vivien Duffield Foundation and the Coral Samuel Foundation.
 Tenants remained in No 14 for some years after its acquisition by the Museum and it was not until May 2006, after years of planning and fundraising that the main contract for the restoration of the building could begin.

-The ground floor is also intended for educational use with the Seminar Room at the front being available for lectures and classes etc.
+The ground floor is also used for educational purposes with a Seminar Room at the front being available for lectures and classes etc.

 The upper floors of No 14 are now staff offices and members of staff are still moving in as of September.
-The use of these new rooms frees up a series of rooms in No 13 Lincoln’s Inn Fields (above the Museum) which will eventually be reinstated as they were in Soane’s lifetime.
-These second floor rooms comprise Soane’s bedroom and bathroom, ‘Oratory’, Mrs. Soane’s Morning Room and Soane’s Model Room.
-Research and planning for this restoration is ongoing.
-The third floor of No. 13, in Soane’s day the attics where servants were housed, has been restored in 2007-08 as offices and a staff Common Room, which can be visited today via the new break-through in the wall between Nos 13 and 14.
+The use of these new rooms freed up a series of rooms in No 13 Lincoln’s Inn Fields (above the Museum) which have now been reinstated as they were in Soane’s lifetime (they opened in 2015).
+These second floor private apartments comprise Soane’s bedroom and bathroom, ‘Oratory’, Mrs. Soane’s Morning Room and Soane’s Model Room.
+The third floor of No. 13, in Soane’s day the attics where servants were housed, has also been restored (2007-08) as offices and a staff Common Room, which can be visited today via a break-through in the wall between Nos 13 and 14.